-Taking into account Brentwood's commuting relationships and the TTWA the Borough is located in, the Borough's labour market area is assessed to include the surrounding local authorities of Basildon, Chelmsford, Epping Forest, Havering and Thurrock.
+2.14 Taking into account Brentwood's commuting relationships and the TTWA the Borough is located in.
+The labour market area is assessed to include the surrounding local authorities of Basildon, Chelmsford, Epping Forest, Havering and Thurrock.
 Figure 2.5 below provides a graphical representation of Brentwood's labour market area.